-At Pump Court we’re aware that anyone can be a victim of domestic violence, regardless of gender, age, ethnicity, socio-economic status, sexuality or background.
+At Pump Court we’re aware that anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background.

 We know that the ‘stay at home’ restrictions aimed to stop the spread of Covid-19 are making abuse in homes more frequent and more dangerous.
 Home isolation, although important in managing the threat of coronavirus, has given more power to the abuser and shattered support networks.

 Our members are dedicated to offering services to those suffering and those at risk.
 Our members want to use their experience and skills to practically help.
 We are here to support clients during these difficult times.